harrypuuter/ram/README.md

       timeout: 1200 # maximum time the testjob has to finish (in seconds)
       job:
         executable: "default.sh" # The executable to be run, has to be located in <configdir>/<name of job>/
+        AccountingGroup: "group" # The accounting group to be used by HTCondor
         arguments: "" # Arguments to be passed to the executable
-        universe: "vanilla" # The universe to be used by HTCondor
         output_file: "job_result.yaml" # The file to which the result of the job is written
         output: "default.out" # The file to which the stdout of the job is written
         error: "default.err" # The file to which the stderr of the job is written
         log: "default.log" # The file to which the HTCondor of the job is written
+        universe: "vanilla" # The universe to be used by HTCondor
+        docker_image: "" # The docker image to be used by HTCondor (only if universe is set to docker)
       requirements: '' # Requirements to be passed to HTCondor
         cpu: 1 # The number of CPUs to be used by the job
         memory: 1000 # The amount of memory to be used by the job (in MB)